 • Why: Its value logic.
 Why does my business model create value, and why does it enhance value appropriation?

 These four dimensions are often highly interdependent.
-And making innovative changes in several of them is when things start to get really interesting.
+And making innovative changes to them is when things start to get really interesting.

 • Complements other forms of innovation with the goal of creating synergies.
-Apple is famously successful here, as customers wooed by the latest iPhone innovations, for instance, will stay loyal to the Company because of the app store or iTunes, both of which are important business model innovations.
+Apple is famously successful here.
+As customers are wooed by the latest iPhone innovations, for instance, they stay loyal to the company because of its app store or iTunes, both of which are important business model innovations.

 • Guards against imitation.
 When service or product innovations are embedded in a novel business model, competition will have a harder time playing copycat.

-• Disrupts an industry by creating brand new markets and/or uncovers fresh opportunities within established ones.
+• Disrupts an industry by creating brand new markets and/or uncovering fresh opportunities within established ones.

 Business model innovation is a complex process, and one that’s often misunderstood or overlooked.
-But when done correctly, it’s an effective way to reposition your company and to let how you function dictate superior results.
+But when done correctly, it’s an effective way to reposition your company and enable you to deliver superior results.